retrofit-lab/ashrae-1836-rp-categorization/README.md

 |   1241|BSYNC    |Advanced Metering Systems |        0|Other                                                       |

 ### ASHRAE 1836-RP 5% sample ground truth
 Two ground truth files contain manually assigned re-categorizations for each EEM in the example EEM lists.
-These files are not required for EEM categorization (or re-categorization), and are only used to compute Metrics 3 and 4.
+These files are not required for EEM categorization (or re-categorization), and are only used to compute the performance metrics (metrics 3 and 4).
 The first ground truth file corresponds to the 5% sampple of EEMs and is named [sample-eems-ground-truth.csv](data/sample-eems-ground-truth.csv).
 The file contains the same five headers as the list of EEMs, plus a sixth `uni_code_manual` column that lists the manual UNIFORMAT assignment for each EEM.
 EEMs that were unable to be assigned manually are listed as "NONE".

 ### BuildingSync ground truth
 The second ground truth file corresponds to the list of BuildingSync EEMs and is named [building-sync-ground-truth.csv](data/building-sync-ground-truth.csv).
 It follows the same six column format as the 5% random sample.

 ### User-defined data
-In order to use a different list of categorization tags (or add to/amend this seed list) add the new list to the `/data/` folder and update the file name in the R script.
-The list of categorization tags provided by the user should have the same six column format with the headers shown above.

-In order to categorize a different list of EEMs, add the new list to the `/data/` folder and update the file name in the R script.
-The list of EEMs provided by the user should have the same five column format with the headers shown above.
-The input data needs to follow this header structure regardless of  whether the list of EEMs has a prior categorization system associated with it or not.
+In order to use a different list of categorization tags, EEMs, or ground truth, add the new list to the `/data/` folder and update the file name where necessary in in the R script.
+User-provided input data should follow the same header and column format shown above.
+For user-defined EEM lists, note that the input data needs to follow the required header structure regardless of whether the list of EEMs has a prior categorization system associated with it or not.
 The column `eem_id` should contain a unique ID for each EEM.
 If your EEM list does not have any original categorization system associated with it, keep the dummy columns `cat_lev1` and `cat_lev2` empty.

 ## Analysis
 The R script [eem-recategorization.R](analysis/eem-recategorization.R) categorizes an existing list of EEMs according to the standardized categorization system developed in 1836-RP.